Francis George Bond: Military career

 Capt.
 Bond, seeing the man struggling in the water, jumped in, and, at considerable risk, succeeded in effecting his rescue.

 On his return to India, Bond re-joined the Bengal Sappers and Miners, being promoted to major with effect from 29 March 1895.
 In 1896, he became Superintendent of Instruction at Roorkee.
 Between December 1897 and February 1898, Bond commanded the 5th Brigade Bengal Sappers & Miners with the Peshawar column during the Tirah Expeditionary Force under Brig-Gen A.G.
 Hammond, followed by the operations in the Khyber Pass and Bazar Valley.
 On 1 January 1898, he was injured with a contusion (bruise) on his left hand when he was hit by a stone thrown up by an exploding mine.
 For his services in this campaign, Bond received the India Medal with two clasps and a further mention in despatches.

 In March 1901, he was appointed Commander Royal Engineers on the North-West Frontier, including the Samana Range, the Tochi Valley and the Kurram Valley.
 In May 1901, Bond left India to become Deputy Assistant Adjutant General of the 4th Division in South Africa, joining up again with Lieutenant-General Bindon Blood.
 On Blood's return to India in September 1901, Bond remained as Chief Staff Officer in the Eastern Transvaal.
 On 1 January 1902, Bond was promoted to the local rank of lieutenant-colonel, with this rank being made permanent on 7 July 1902, shortly before his return to India.
 As well as receiving the Queen's South Africa Medal with three clasps, Bond was also appointed Companion of the Bath for his services during the Boer War.

 Bond returned to India on 19 July 1902, where he served for nearly six years.
 His first post back in India was as commander of the 2nd Queen's Own Madras Sappers and Miners for two years, until 1904 when Lieutenant-General Bindon Blood (Commander-in-Chief Punjab Command) appointed him Assistant Quartermaster General in Punjab. receiving promotion to the substantive rank of colonel on 27 July 1905.
 In late 1905, following manoeuvres around Rawalpindi, Bond was responsible for ensuring that the four divisions of troops were ready and in the correct positions to take part in the parade in the city on 8 December 1905 to honour the Prince and Princess of Wales.
 On 6 January 1906, Bond was appointed as Assistant Quartermaster-General at HQ, based at Simla, and then on 19 March 1906 to Deputy Quartermaster-General for India.
 On 18 April 1908, Bond was promoted to the temporary rank of brigadier-general, and was now employed as Director General of Military Works in India.

-On 7 February 1911, Bond was promoted to Brigade Commander in charge of the Southern Brigade with HQ at Wellington, Madras, under Sir O'Moore Creagh.
+On 7 February 1911, Bond was promoted to succeed Major General Francis Kelly as commander Southern Brigade with HQ at Wellington, Madras, under Sir O'Moore Creagh.
 Bond retired on 10 August 1913, on reaching the age of 57, with the honorary rank of brigadier-general.